Earthbound Tales

 Earthbound Tales explores these questions.

-The exhibition is inspired by the intricate relationships between the wider ecology of humans and non-humans that we are enmeshed with despite our urban life.
+The exhibition was inspired by the intricate relationships between the wider ecology of humans and non-humans with which we are enmeshed, despite our urban life.
 It is an invitation for the community to discover and observe the inextricable assemblage of the novel, native, and almost-native-at-this-point ecologies in our landscape.
 It is an opportunity to feel the alternative time and space of these inhabitants with curiosity.

-Connected with the concepts of harmony and interconnection, embodied by Brigid the Goddess, this exhibition observes amazingly self-organised ecosystems; the old, the new and the alien.
+Connected to the concepts of harmony and interconnection, embodied by Brigid the Goddess, this exhibition observes remarkably self-organised ecosystems: the old, the new, and the alien.

-The artists tell tales of an earthbounded Dublin, with unexpected and inclusive perspectives of the ecology of the city.
-Karen Bowett shows us how to slow down to match the time of fellow beings, capturing their life in the urban context, and experimenting with biobased solutions.
-Dervla Clarke + Jamie Lemoine (POND Studios) invite us to listen to the unhearable in our frenetic life through a fascinating bioacoustic experience in one of the managed urban green spaces.
-Through a careful and slow exploration where unexpected wilderness found its space, Melissa O’Brien documented a long and complex relationship with a hidden place with a weighty history.
-The documentation of the performance of Estibaliz Errazquin where she cherished the affinities and differences.
-Remembering and reimagining the past of a faraway country in connection to one of the few wild areas in our present.
+The artists told tales of an earthbound Dublin, with unexpected and inclusive perspectives on the ecology of the city.
+Karen Bowett showed us how to slow down to match the time of fellow beings, capturing their lives in the urban context and experimenting with biobased solutions.
+Dervla Clarke + Jamie Lemoine (POND Studios) invited us to listen to the unhearable in our frenetic life through a fascinating bioacoustic experience in one of the managed urban green spaces.
+Through a careful, slow exploration in which unexpected wilderness found its space, Melissa O’Brien documented a long, complex relationship with a hidden place with a weighty history.
+The documentation of the performance of Estibaliz Errazquin, where she cherished the affinities and differences.
+Remembering and reimagining the past of a faraway country in connection with one of the few wild areas in our present.

-The constant discourse between humans and non-humans is brought to us as it appears, in its complexity.
+The constant discourse between humans and non-humans was brought to us as it appears, in its complexity.

-A necessary and open discussion will bring us into intricate relationships in our urban environment, to discover how a plant could trigger strong feelings and observe the deeper feeling behind that.
-Artists and scientists will come together with the community to tell their tales and look for yours.
+An open, necessary discussion led us to explore intricate relationships in our urban environment, uncover how a plant could trigger strong feelings, and observe the deeper feelings behind them.
+Artists and scientists joined the community to share their tales and seek yours.

-The exhibition concludes with a hands-on enquiry on how to document nature at nature’s pace.
+The exhibition concluded with a hands-on enquiry on how to document nature at nature’s pace, with a pinhole workshop led by Karen Bowett and Melissa O’Brien.

-These events are an invitation to understand, accept and bond with our fellow beings and rewire the concepts of what is natural and native
+These events were an invitation to understand, accept and bond with our fellow beings and rewire the concepts of what is natural and native

 Karen Bowett, Dervla Clarke + Jamie Lemoine (POND Studios), Estibaliz Errazquin and Melissa O’Brien.